superzerosec/recon-bluster/README.md

 # Summary
 recon-bluster is a automated recon tools based on target domain.
 Combining a set of the best recon tools to enumeration endpoint and generate a target endpoint for further vulnerability scanning.
+Capable to perform multi-threading for concurrent target recon.
 # Recon Workflow
 ![Alt text](images/xmind.png "recon workflow")
 # Installation